SEmptyZero/SHelltide/README.md

-# S Helltide - Chests + Maiden Farming  - v1.1.8b BETA
+# S Helltide - Chests + Maiden Farming  - v1.2.5b BETA

 ## Features
-- Explores Helltide
+- Explores Helltide and can use Traversal
-- Engages in combat with Elite/Champion/Boss during exploration
+- Engages in combat with Elite/Champion/Boss during exploration and goblins
 - Detects and opens Helltide Chests if enough cinders are available; otherwise, stores them for later
 - Detects and opens Silent Chests if a key is available
 - Performs the ritual to summon the Maiden